Authorized marches of the Canadian Armed Forces: Other marches

-The 10 Provinces March
+"The 10 Provinces March"

 "The 10 Provinces March" is an arrangement of folk tunes composed by Howard Cable (1920–2016).
 It was first composed in 1986 as a result of a special commission by the government.
 The march is performed every day during the Changing of the Guard Ceremony on Parliament Hill in Ottawa.
 It is heard immediately as the new guard and the Band of the Ceremonial Guard arrives on the hill at exactly 10 a.m.
-The piece includes the melodies of 10 provincial songs such that include the following:
+The piece includes the melodies of 10 provincial songs: